ryanwaite28/promise-db/README.md

 })
 ```

-By default, the library will automatically add a property, called 'uniqueValue', to each new item(preferably an object literal) being added to the store.
+By default, the library will automatically add a property, called `uniqueValue`, to each new item(preferably an object literal) being added to the object store.
-That is why 'uniqueValue' was specified as the keyPath when the 'users' object store was created.
+That is why `uniqueValue` was specified as the keyPath when the `users` object store was created.
+You can still specify whatever keyPath that you want.

 To update an entry: